-During interphase, DNA in chromatin is wound around histone core proteins to form nucleosomes.
-DNA folds repeatedly, packing within the nucleus.
+- During interphase, DNA in chromatin is wound around histone core proteins to form nucleosomes. - DNA folds repeatedly, packing within the nucleus.
 When mitotic chromosomes form, it supercoils and condenses even more.

-After DNA is replicated during S phase, the first sign of mitosis is the separation of centrosomes, which initiate microtubule formation for the spindle.
+- After DNA is replicated during S phase, the first sign of mitosis is the duplication of the centrosome, which initiates microtubule formation for the spindle. - Rem: dynamic instability.

-Mitosis can be divided into 5 phases: prophase, prometaphase, metaphase, anaphase, and telophase.
+- Mitosis is continuous, but can be divided into 5 stages: prophase, prometaphase, metaphase, anaphase, and telophase. - Cytokinesis occurs in the 6th stage, overlapping with the end of mitosis.